HidetoKimura/carnd_behavior_cloning/README.md

 So in a real car, we’ll have multiple cameras on the vehicle, and we’ll map recovery paths from each camera.
 ~~~~

-On the the left camera image, I adjusted the steering value to the right(plus) and on the right camera image, adjusted the steering value to the left(minus).The adjustment value(-1.5/+1.5) was determined from the screen of the simulator and actual operation.
+I adjusted the steering value to the right(plus) on the the left camera image.
+And I adjusted the steering value to the left(minus) and on the right camera image.
+The adjustment value(-1.5/+1.5) was determined from the screen of the simulator and actual operation.

+## Example
 ### left camera :steering: 0.10923153(adjust=-1.5)
 ![png](files/left.png)